Lincoln, Vermont

 Lincoln is a town in Addison County, Vermont, United States.
-Lincoln is located at the base of Mount Abraham in the Green Mountains.
-It was settled by Quakers in the late 18th Century.
+Lincoln is at the base of Mount Abraham in the Green Mountains.
+It was settled by Quakers in the late 18th century.
 The population was 1,323 at the 2020 census.
-Today, Lincoln is known for its scenic, rural beauty and its proximity to two Vermont ski areas, Mad River Glen and Sugarbush.
+Lincoln is known for its rural beauty and its proximity to two Vermont ski areas, Mad River Glen and Sugarbush.